 Remember those game nights you spent with friends sipping on Cabernet Sauvignon?
 You likely had more calories than compared to when you enjoyed a refreshing rosé or German Riesling on the back patio thanks to the varying alcohol content.

-If you’re counting calories, you’re probably familiar with carbs.
-They’re often vilified when it comes to dieting.
-Many fad diets argue that people should ditch the carbs in order to lose weight.
-That means cutting out the delicious mounds of pasta and crunchy breads that are just so appetizing.
-While they don’t always deserve their bad rap, carbohydrates do play a role in the calorie content of wine.
+If you’re counting calories, you’re probably familiar with carbs, and may have even asked 'how many carbs in wine?'. carbohydrates often get a bad rap in the dieting world.
+Many fad diets argue that people should ditch the carbs to lose weight, which means cutting out appetizing pasta and crunchy bread.
+While carbs don’t always deserve their bad reputation, they do play a significant role in the calorie content of wine.

 Carbs, mainly sugars, contain around 4 calories per gram.
 Sugar is a soluble carb that adds the delicious sweet touch to foods and drinks.
 Depending on how much sugar is in an item, it can be cloyingly sweet or offer a mild nectar taste.
 Wines that have more sugar and carbohydrates also tend to have more calories.